Karthikraru/nvidiaBot/README.md

 # nvidiaBot
 An nvidia autocheckout/autofill bot that guides you to checkout in under 5 seconds!

 You may need to replace the existing chromedriver with a different version depending on your computer.
 To do this first go to chrome://settings/help in your chrome browser and find what version of chrome you have.
 Then go to https://chromedriver.chromium.org/ and download the appropriate version.
-Place it in the folder with the name 'chromedriver' and delete the exsting one.
+Place it in the appropriate folder with the name 'chromedriver' and delete the exsting one.

 This repository has two programs.